DiptoSarkar182/DiptoSarkar182/README.md

 # Hello, I'm <a href="https://dipto-sarkar.vercel.app/">Dipto Sarkar</a>.
 <hr>
-Self taught Ruby On Rails developer.
-Interested in learning and exploring more about Backend Development.
+Skilled in building full-stack web applications with a strong focus on backend development.
+Eager to learn and explore more about backend technologies.

 ### Tech Stack